thatcherhubbard/parking/docs/TELEMETRY.md

 This is where the actual implementation of specific measurements is done.
 For the Phoenix metrics, it's a simple `use` command because Phoenix already has intruments built into it.
 You'll need to wrap whatever event(s) you want to respond to in the proper function spec, but aside from matching a signature, you can do whatever you want.

+## Distributed application considerations

+Telemetry events only get processed for the node on which they occurred.
+So if three cars enter on three separate nodes, each nodes' `car_entry_event` counter will increment by 1.